or scroll for handy tips and a little nostalgia.

 You use the stovetop and also the microwave when preparing the slice.

-Start by measuring out the rice bubbles into a large mixing bowl.
+Next, measure out the rice bubbles into a large mixing bowl (see image 2).

-Break up the mars bars into pieces and add the mars bars, butter and syrup to a saucepan.
+Break up the mars bars into pieces and place into a saucepan along with the butter and syrup (see image 3).

-Heat the ingredients gently over low heat until they’re melted and keep stirring until the mixture reaches a smooth, runny consistency.
+Heat the ingredients in the saucepan gently over low heat until they're melted (see image 4) and keep stirring until the mixture reaches a smooth, runny consistency (see image 5).

-I swap the spoon for a small whisk towards the end of the process to get a super smooth consistency.
+TIP: I swap the spoon for a small whisk towards the end of the process to get a super smooth consistency.
+Pour this mixture into the bowl with the rice bubbles and stir quickly to combine (see image 6).

+Next, break up the chocolate and place it into a microwave-proof bowl.
 Melt the milk chocolate in the microwave using 20 second bursts.
-Take out and stir for 20 seconds between each burst until you have a runny, smooth melted chocolate.
+Take out and stir for 20 seconds between each burst until you have a runny, smooth melted chocolate (see image 8).

 Pour the melted chocolate over the slice to form the top layer.